CC-Digital-Innovation/reconcile-snow-prtg/README.md

 #### Docker

-* Before the application can run, the configuration and docker-compose files must be decrypted using [sops](https://github.com/mozilla/sops).
-The required key file needs to be in the appropriate location.
-    ```bash
-    sops -d encrypted.ini > config.ini
-    sops -d docker-compose.encrypted.yml > docker-compose.yml
-    ```
 * This container uses [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy) as a reverse proxy.
 Here is the [gist](https://gist.github.com/jonnyle2/e78b2803d1da709b8c5153a1248c4327).
 Save it in a separate directory and edit the domain name.
 Then,
     * Create the network:
     ```bash
     docker network create caddy
     ```
-    * Start up the container:
+    * Start up the container (note this should be in a separate directory from the project root):
     ```bash
     docker-compose up -d
     ```
-* Edit the config.ini.example file and rename (remove .example).
+* Create a file named `config.ini` inside the `src/` directory and populate it similarly to `encrypted.ini` (exclude the `[sops]` section).
-* Edit the docker-compose.yml.example file and rename (remove .example).
+* Edit the docker-compose.yml file.
-* Start up the container:
+* Start up the container (note this command should run in the project root):
 ```bash
 docker-compose up -d
 ```
 * FastAPI features documentation and schemas of the api, served at `/docs` or `/redocs`
-* To have a recurring check, [Ofelia](https://github.com/mcuadros/ofelia) is used to schedule the job.
-Here is the [gist](https://gist.github.com/jonnyle2/d4d2859ea444e33a1c0cb06b44eb36d7).
+* To have a recurring check, [Ofelia](https://github.com/mcuadros/ofelia) can be used to schedule jobs.
+Here is an example [gist](https://gist.github.com/jonnyle2/d4d2859ea444e33a1c0cb06b44eb36d7).
 Save it in a separate directory, edit the domain name for the command, and use the same line as before to start up the container.
 <hr/>

 #### Kubernetes